Orchestral and Wind Ensemble

 (2, 2, 2, 2) (4, 2, 3, 0) (timp + 3 perc, harp) (strings)

-Haddonfield Symphony Orchestra Young Composers’ Competition, 2005-06 winner
+Symphony in C Young Composers’ Competition, 2005-06 winner

 Premiered February 1, 2005 by the University of Michigan Symphony Orchestra, conducted by Christopher Lees, Hill Auditorium, Ann Arbor, MI

 Dimmed lights; an expectant hush; and then the deep, evocative sound of the orchestra rises into the air.
 The music builds, collapses, sings, and finally bursts into dazzling light, a beautiful shimmer that slowly settles back into silence.
-The curtain opens upon a dark, expansive stage, a space soon to be filled with the dramatic arias and spectacular deeds of an opera.
+The curtain opens upon a dark, expansive stage, a space soon to be filled with the glorious arias and spectacular deeds of an opera.

 I. Con moto